 Use hot water to clean the blender and pour it on the idli rava.
 The hot water technique accomplishes 3 things at the same time – 1.
 Clean out 80% of the blender and 2.
 Soften the idli rava 3) Raise the temperature of the idli rava.

 Notice you are adding hot water to the carbs (idli rava) and not to the urad dal portion of the batter.
-Thus, you will not mess with the yeast-master:).
+Thus, you will not mess with our friends – the microbes:).

 4. Mix batter and set to ferment